-8. Other Paid Leave
+9. Other Paid Leave

-Paid leave at full rate of pay (X, X'+Y) will be granted when a Plan Participant is unable to work because s/he must care for a spouse, domestic partner, child or parent who is ill.
-Paid leave under such circumstances shall be for a maximum of five work days per Plan Participant per year (365 consecutive days) at full rate of pay (X, X'+Y).
+Paid leave at full rate of pay (X, X'+Y) will be granted when a Plan Participant is unable to work because s/he must care for a spouse, domestic partner, designated person, child, or parent who is ill.
+For this benefit, a "designated person" is any individual related by blood or whose association with the appointee is the equivalent of a family relationship.
+The appointee may identify the designated person at the time the appointee requests the leave, and appointees are limited to one designated person per calendar year for family and medical leave purposes.
+Paid leave under such circumstances shall be for a maximum of five work days per Plan Participant per fiscal year at full rate of pay (X, X'+Y).
 The benefit would be paid at the percent time in effect immediately prior to the Plan Participant's leave.
 If eligible for family and medical leave in accordance with APM 715, the five-day paid leave will run concurrently with the family and medical leave.
 The Plan Participant must inform the Chair of the need for the leave as soon as the need is known.

-9. Bereavement Leave
+10. Bereavement Leave